Table of Contents: Electronic References

 Click on the links to see formatting of electronic references based on APA's updated guidelines (2012):

 - Journal article with DOI

-- Journal article with DOI, eight or more authors
+- Journal article without DOI, eight or more authors

 - Electronic version of print book

 - Entry in a reference work, no author or editor

 - Corporate author, task force report filed online

 - Report from institutional archive